EliHalbreich/EliHalbreich/content/about.md

 I am broadly interested in the impact that companion animals have on the humans that live with them.
 Specifically, I am interested in the impact of emotional attachment to animals and attitudes toward animals on mental health and well-being.

-In my spare time, I enjoy running, cycling, baking, and watching soccer (Eintracht Frankfurt, LAFC, USWNT/USMNT), baseball (Dodgers), and Formula 1 (Ferrari).
+In my spare time, I enjoy running, cycling, baking, and watching soccer (Eintracht Frankfurt, LAFC, Germany, and the USWNT), baseball (Dodgers), and Formula 1 (Ferrari and Mercedes).